jump-cellpainting/datasets/manifests/src/README.md

 # Automated versioning with Zenodo

-The scripts in this folder enable automated versioning by uploading the `profile_index.csv` file to Zenodo when it is updated in this repository.
+The scripts in this folder are used for automated versioning by uploading the manifest file (`profile_index.csv`, currently the only one in the root folder) to Zenodo.
+In the future, additional manifest files will be added and updated in this repository, triggering the same automated versioning process.

 ## Updating new versions

 To release a new set of assembled JUMP profiles, manually update the URLs in `profile_index.csv` to point to the new location.
 If necessary, update the associated names for new dataset types.

-## Update ETags to Reflect New URLs
+## Update ETags to reflect new URLs

 After updating a URL, the ETag (provided by S3) will no longer match.
 To update the ETags, run the following command from the home folder: